terrylinooo/mynote/README.md

 ## Child Theme

-If you would like to customize something by using Mynote, there is an sample ready for you, just copy `mynote-child` into your WordPress theme directory, and then activate the `Mynote Child` them in the control panel.
+If you would like to customize something by using Mynote, there is a sample ready for you, just copy `mynote-child` into your WordPress theme directory, and then activate the `Mynote Child` theme in the control panel.

 ## Dependencies